openhackathons-org/gpubootcamp/README.md

 | [OpenACC](https://github.com/gpuhackathons-org/gpubootcamp/tree/master/hpc/openacc)   | The lab will cover how to write portable parallel program that can run on multicore CPUs and accelerators like GPUs and how to apply incremental parallelization strategies using OpenACC       |

 - [Convergence of HPC and AI](https://github.com/gpuhackathons-org/gpubootcamp/tree/master/hpc_ai) ::
 The bootcamp content focuses on how AI can accelerate HPC simulations by introducing concepts of Deep Neural Networks, including data pre-processing, techniques on how to build, compare and improve accuracy of deep learning models.
-The bootcamp covers

 | Lab      | Description |
 | ----------- | ----------- |